-- a. the CDU had not been prepared to alienate the Wirtschaft, who controlled training, - b. the CDU favoured a policy of decentralisation i.e. control by the individual Länder. and - c. the "economic miracle" had testified to the efficacy of the system
+a. the CDU had not been prepared to alienate the Wirtschaft, who controlled training, b. the CDU favoured a policy of decentralisation i.e. control by the individual Länder, and c. the "economic miracle" had testified to the efficacy of the system

-In order to recreate interest in the legal regulation of apprentice training, in 1959 the DGB had prepared the draft of a suggested vocational training law10 and circulated it to the Federal and Länder Governments, political parties, the administrations and the Wirtschaft.
-The DGB maintained that the main reasons for the new legislation was the marked variations in the quality of vocational training and the inadequate legal framework within which vocational education operated; laws11 affecting the system were not only on the statute books of each of the eleven Länder but also in trade, craft, citizenship, youth protection, factory and unemployment regulations.
+In order to recreate interest in the legal regulation of apprentice training, in 1959 the DGB had prepared the draft of a suggested vocational training law^{10} and circulated it to the Federal and Länder Governments, political parties, the administrations and the Wirtschaft.
+The DGB maintained that the main reasons for the new legislation was the marked variations in the quality of vocational training and the inadequate legal framework within which vocational education operated; $laws^{11}$ affecting the system were not only on the statute books of each of the eleven Länder but also in trade, craft, citizenship, youth protection, factory and unemployment regulations.

 According to the DGB12, apprentice training in the larger companies was outstandingly good, but in the majority of the smaller companies it left much to be desired.
 As the majority of the apprentices received their training within the production process, their training was limited to the work in which the company was engaged.
 This aspect of inplant instruction was of further concern.
 In the smaller companies the master craftsman was concerned with production responsibilities which limited the time that was allocated to the instruction of apprentices.
-This area of concern could, reasoned the DGB, be alleviated by training in special workshops away from the plant and the expansion of the role of the vocational school.
-For these reasons, the DGB maintained a vocational training law was required that would maintain throughout the Wirtschaft trade training that was of a high and uniform standard.
+This area of concern could. reasoned13 the DGB, be alleviated by training in special workshops away from the plant and the expansion of role of the vocational school.
+For these reasons, the the maintained14, a vocational training law was required DGB that would maintain throughout the Wirtschaft trade training that was of a high and uniform standard.
 The final reason advanced by the unions to support their demands was the most important.

-The Wirtschaft had set up and controlled the system of inplant vocational training since the beginning of the twentieth century.
-This unequal division of responsibility, reflected in the power exercised by the chambers of commerce and employers' organisations at all levels of vocational training, disturbed the unions!
-For, as the DGB maintained, the best interests of the recipients of that training, the young apprentices, were their responsibility.
+Wirtschaft had set up and controlled the system of in-The plant vocational training since the beginning of the twentieth century.
+This unequal division of responsibility, reflected in the power exercised by the chambers of commerce and employers' organisations at all levels of vocational disturbed the unions15 For, the DGB training. as maintained, the best interests of the recipients of that training, the young apprentices, were their responsibility.